snowyu/task-registry.js/README.md

 Note:

-* The 'root' task will holds all the registered tasks.
+* The Task Factory('root') will hold all the registered tasks.
-* The 'non-root' task will holds the tasks which registered to it.
+* The 'non-root' task will hold the tasks which registered to it.

 ## TODO